Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/development/_index.md

 The project uses [Visual Studio Code](https://code.visualstudio.com/) and [Visual Studio](https://visualstudio.microsoft.com/) as IDE.

 ### Build Tools
+The project uses different build tools based

-#### .Net packages
+#### .Net packages & applications
-.Net pacakges Som part of the codes are [published as Nuget Packages](https://www.nuget.org/profiles/altinn).
-This process is manual and performed by developer.
+We use .Net build to build .Net packages and applications.

 With help of Nuget packages we can easyly re-use modules accross applicatons in the different solution.

-#### NPM Packages
+#### Javascript Packages & applications
-Som part of the fronted code is published as NPM packages.
-This to
+Node is the main tool to build our javascript pacakges and applications

+Lerna is used to ...

+#### Java packages & application
+We use Maven to build our java applications.

 #### Docker containers
 All applications is built as Docker Containers using [Docker Build](https://docs.docker.com/engine/reference/commandline/build/)